africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Learning with hints is bad for your long term remembering, even in monkeys.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/learning-with-hints-is-bad-for-your-long-term-remembering-even-in-monkeys/","title":"Learning with hints is bad for your long term remembering"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/learning-with-hints-is-bad-for-your-long-term-remembering-even-in-monkeys/","title":"Learning with hints is bad for your long term remembering","noteIcon":""}
 ---